 - Low-power single-mode LDs with high beam quality are used for data recording and reading on CD-ROMs, DVDs, Blu-ray Discs, and holographic data storage media.
 Such lasers can operate in different spectral domains from the infrared to the blue and violet region, with the shorter wavelengths allowing for higher recording densities.

-- Single-mode LDs are widely used in optical fiber communications, particularly in data transmitters.
+- Single-mode LDs including VCSELs are widely used in optical fiber communications, particularly in data transmitters.
 In some cases, the data modulation is done directly via the drive current.

-- Single-mode LDs are also applied in spectroscopy with very compact low-power measurement devices.
+- Single-mode LDs are also applied in laser spectroscopy (TDLAS) with very compact low-power measurement devices.

-- Small red laser diodes (→ red lasers) are used as laser pointers.
+- Small red laser diodes (→ red lasers) are used in laser pointers.

 - Distance measurements are often done with modulated low-power diode lasers.
 Similar lasers are used in laser printers, scanners and bar code readers.

 - Broad area laser diodes, diode bars and diode stacks are often used for diode pumping of solid-state lasers.
 Fiber-coupled broad area LDs also serve as pump sources of fiber amplifiers.